Previous Chapter

 In chapters 8 and 11 of Daniel, the anti-Christ is shown rising up in one of the four kingdoms (Egypt, Syrio-Babylonia, Macedonia, and Asia Minor) formed by the splintering of the Alexander's Greek empire.
 Regardless of which four he shoots up from, he will not be a western European.
 It throws a difficulty into the idea promoted by this same prophet in chapters 7 and 9, where he identifies the anti-Christ with the Roman/European world.
 But there is no contradiction involved.
 We must accept both pictures at face value, whether we now find them tolerable or not.
 We don't accept all of this lightly, however, and I wouldn't see it for years due to the restraining influences of the Cold War.
 The prophecies are so compelling in this direction, however, once they are accepted at face value, that this view must become integral.

+To help us reconcile the "contradiction," we find a striking similarity between the Daniel-8 and Daniel-7 kings.
+Some refuse to identify the king of chapter 8 as the anti-Christ, even though he is portrayed as a "little horn" (v 9), the very same phrase that in chapter 7 (v 8) expresses the anti-Christ of Rome.
 The phrase is defined for us in Daniel 11:23-24, where it refers to a final, end-time "king of the north" starting small in power, but becoming quickly great through military successes, who then goes on (in verses 36-37) to fulfill 2 Thessalonian's "son of perdition" (2:3) characteristics.

 The Revelation picture of two similar draco-beasts is why, in about 95ish AD, Revelation 17:8 said that the beast "was, now is not, and is about to come up [again]..."
 This re-appearing act is also the meaning of one of seven heads of the beast having a fatal wound (Revelation 13:3), and yet revived into an eighth head (17:11).
 Herein is the gap between the first and second coming of Satan...a gap that is the same basic gap as between the two comings of Jesus.

-"And he shall be different from the first [ten]" (Dan.
+"And he shall be different from the earlier [ten]" (Dan.
 7:24).

 The intention of this line, I strongly believe, is to show a citizenship that is "different" in the eleventh king as compared to the Roman citizenship of the first ten.
 Indeed, since the anti-Christ is revealed as Gog, the king of Assyria, and the king of Iraq/Babylon, he almost certainly does not qualify as a European citizen.
-I should also mention here my belief that the 10 Roman kings, because three of them are uprooted, are identical to the seven crowned heads of the Revelation-12 Dragon.
-The three dropped kings explains how the eleventh Roman king is identical with the eighth head of Revelation 17.

 GOG'S SELEUCID EMPIRE